How to Get More Hydrangea Flowers in Your Garden

 How to Fertilize Hydrangeas

 Fertilizing hydrangeas can be a tricky task.
-Most hydrangeas don't need much extra fertilizer, but woody plant guru Michael Dirr, a retired University of Georgia horticulture professor, says the best fertilizer for hydrangeas is a balanced slow-release fertilizer that is applied in late winter or early spring.
+Most hydrangeas don't need much, but woody plant guru Michael Dirr, a retired University of Georgia horticulture professor, says the best fertilizer for hydrangeas is an all purpose fertilizer ($8, The Home Depot) that is applied in late winter or early spring.
 Be careful when applying hydrangea fertilizer: If you apply too much, you might get more leaves than blooms.
 Too much nitrogen also produces long stems that might not set flower buds.

 Producing huge, cone-shape flower clusters, panicle hydrangeas (Hydrangea paniculata) generally have white blooms but the flowers of several varieties will blush to pink as they age.
 Some of the most popular varieties of this type of hydrangea include Limelight (flowers have a greenish tinge) and Vanilla Strawberry (beloved for its pink and white two-tone flowers).
 Blooms will begin appearing in July, continuing into the fall.
 The plants do best in full sun and well-drained soil, and are hardy in Zones 3-8.
 If you're wanting a big hydrangea, a panicle hydrangea might be for you.
 They can grow up to 10 feet tall, but there are plenty of newer varieties that stay more compact.